 - recondition your mind on the old places where you found shrooms b/4

-- practice climbing over your neighbors fence
+- practice climbing over your neighbors fence (preferably a friendly neighbor)

 - Prepare your equipment